kelseykm/vcard4/README.md

     }
     ```

-* ```value``` may be either a string or an array of strings, depending on whether the value of the content line was comma-separated (or semi-colon delimited, in the case of CLIENTPIDMAP, or Extended properties).
+* ```value``` may be either a string or an array of strings, depending on whether the value of the content line was a single value or it was comma/semi-colon delimited.
 Properties for which this is not followed are mentioned below

     ```js
       // ORG:Example.com Inc.;Marketing